krishaamer/green-filter-research/research/literature/sustainability.md

 #### Air {#air}

-Air pollution is so widespread.
+Air pollution is widespread around the planet, with 99% of Earth’s human population being affected by bad air quality that does not meet WHO air quality guidelines, leading to health problems linked to 6.7 million premature deaths every year World Health Organization (2022).
+Grounbreaking research by Lim et al. (2022) analyzed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.
+Bouscasse et al. (2022) finds strong health and economic benefits across the board from air pollution reduction in France.
+In Hannah Devlin (2022), prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
+As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons”.

+Health and sustainability are inextricably linked.
+“Human health is central to all sustainability efforts.”, “All of these (food, housing, power, and health care), and the stress that the lack of them generate, play a huge role in our health” (Sarah Ludwig Rausch and Neha Pathak, 2021).

+The main way to combat air pollution is through policy interventions.
+MARIA LUÍS FERNANDES (2023) EU has legislation in progress to curb industrial emissions.
+If legislation is in place, causing bad air quality can become bad for business.
+Gu et al. (2023) links air pollution to credit interest rates for business loans in China; companies with low environmetal awareness and a history of environmental penalties pay 12 percent higher interest rates.

 Clean air is a requirement.

--   Grounbreaking research by Lim et al. (2022) analyzed over 400000 individuals in England, South Korea and Taiwan establishes exposure to 2.5μm PM (PM2.5) air pollution as a cause for lung cancer.
-Bouscasse et al. (2022) finds strong health and economic benefits across the board from air pollution reduction in France.
--   In Hannah Devlin (2022), prof Tony Mok, of the Chinese University of Hong Kong: “We have known about the link between pollution and lung cancer for a long time, and we now have a possible explanation for it.
-As consumption of fossil fuels goes hand in hand with pollution and carbon emissions, we have a strong mandate for tackling these issues – for both environmental and health reasons.”
--   MARIA LUÍS FERNANDES (2023) EU has legislation in progress to curb industrial emissions.

 #### Disasters and Extreme Weather {#disasters-and-extreme-weather}

-Summers of 2022 and 2023 were the hottest on record so far, with extreme heat waves recorded in places around the world (Douglas, 2023; Falconer, 2023; National Oceanic and Atmospheric Administration (NOAA), U.S. Department of Commerce, 2023; NOAA National Centers for Environmental Information, 2023; Serrano-Notivoli et al., 2023; Venturelli et al., 2023),

-Climate-related disasters can spur action as extreme weather becomes commonplace.
-Large floods in Korean in July 17 with many victims.
-The president Joon promised to steer the country towards climate action and take it seriously Web (2023); AFP (2023); Al Jazeera (2023).
-South Korea has a partnership with the European Union European Commission (2023).

 Large ones that get international news coverage: